 Each bowl came with one beef/chicken ball.

 I added on two more bowls of chicken, but with different noodles: egg and rice.
 I liked the rice noodles as they were squishy and bouncy.
 Egg noodles were meh.

-Snacks: grilled beef balls drenched with sweet Thai chilli sauce.
-These were done well but the sauce was really spicy!
+For snacks, we had grilled beef balls drenched with sweet Thai chilli sauce.
+These were done well but the sauce was really spicy.

 Aside from noodles, they have other Thai street food dishes like fried rice, somtam, salads and more.

-No visit to a Thai establishment can be complete without a Cha Yen (thai iced milk tea).
+No visit to a Thai establishment can be considered complete without a Cha Yen (Thai iced milk tea).
 The version here was not too sweet, although nothing beats the original I had in Thailand.

 BOAT NOODLE KL GATEWAY MALL